larabros/elogram/docs/endpoints.rst

 This page provides an extensive list of all endpoints supported by Elogram.

 .. warning::
-    All code examples below assume you have already instantiated the ``Client`` class with a valid access token.
+    All code examples below assume you have already instantiated the :php:class:`Client` class with a valid access token.
 If you do not already have one, head over to the :ref:`access_token` page to read about how to obtain one.

 Users
 =====